 Grading: Your final grade will be based on 3 of the 4 Exams (60% total), Lab grade (25%), Research participation requirement (9%) and class participation (6%).
 The final grade is cumulative of performance on the best scoring 3 exams (your lowest score will be dropped; each of the remaining 3 exams will count for 20% of your grade), the lab grade (Best 10 labs count for 25% of your grade), the research requirement (2% for each hour of research experience) and class attendance (6%).
-You must complete all exams, the Labs, as well as your experimental subject obligation (see "Psychology Department Research Requirement" addendum at the end of this syllabus) in order to receive credit for the course.
-The course will be graded on a curve, if needed.
+You must complete all required exams, labs, as well as your experimental subject obligation (see "Psychology Department Research Requirement" addendum at the end of this syllabus) in order to receive credit for the course.
+While individual tests and assignments are not curved, final grades will be assigned based on a curve, if needed.
 Based on past experience, typical grade cutoffs are 90-100 for an 'A', 80-89.9 for a 'B', and so on.
 Scores in the upper and lower third of each grade range will be awarded a 'plus' or a 'minus' respectively (e.g. 80-83.33=B-, 83.34-86.66=B, 86.67-89.99=B+, and so on).

 It is anticipated that you will need to spend a substantial amount of time outside of class to do well in this course.
-It may be helpful to check out the Psychology Department's "Best Practices for students" webpage at: http://psychweb.uoregon.edu/guidelines/students.htm
+It may be helpful to check out the Psychology Department's "Best Practices for students" webpage at: http://psychweb.uoregon.edu/undergraduates/guidelines/students

 Exams (60% of final grade): There will be 4 multiple-choice type examinations.
 Each exam will cover material from the lectures and reading assignments for the period immediately preceding the exam.
 No overall comprehensive final exam is required.
 It is to your benefit to take all the exams.
 However, if you miss an exam for a legitimate reason (e.g., you are sick) and take the other 3 exams, the score for the missed exam (0%) will be dropped from the final.
 Ordinarily, NO makeup exams will be given.
-A make-up exam will be given only in the rare event that you miss 2 exams and have a legitimate excused absence for both.
-If you miss an exam, you will need to present a documented excuse (e.g., doctor's note, court order, executive order!) immediately after each missed exam to be allowed to take the make-up exam at the end of the term.
+A make-up exam will be given only in the rare event that you miss 2 exams and have a timely, legitimate excused absence for both.
+If you miss an exam, you will need to present a documented excuse (e.g., doctor's note, court order, executive order!) immediately after each missed exam to be allowed to take the makeup exam at the end of the term.
 As an additional incentive to take all 4 exams, 1% point will be added to your final score if all 4 exams have been completed, each with a score of 50% or higher.